When You Need Care Right Away

 When it's not an emergency

 In some areas, you may be able to go to a free-standing urgent care center (UCC) or a CVS MinuteClinic.
 UCCs and MinuteClinics can handle minor problems, like cold and flu symptoms, ear infections, sore throats, skin problems and immunizations.
-UCCs can handle broken bones, sprains and other more complex but non-emergency issues.
+UCCs can also handle broken bones, sprains and other more complex but non-emergency issues.

 To find a UCC in our provider network, use our Find a Doctor, Hospital or Pharmacy tool